mohawk2/moox-attribute-env/README.md

 # DESCRIPTION

 This is a [Moo](https://metacpan.org/pod/Moo) extension.
 It allows other attributes for ["has" in Moo](https://metacpan.org/pod/Moo#has).
-If any of these are given, then instead of the normal value-setting "chain" for attributes of given, default; the chain will be given, environment, default.
+If any of these are given, then ["BUILDARGS" in Moo](https://metacpan.org/pod/Moo#BUILDARGS) is wrapped so that values for object attributes can, if not supplied in the normal construction process, come from the environment.

 The environment will be searched for either the given case, or upper case, version of the names discussed below.